Some info has been automatically translated. Show original language

 Driftwood Oasis

-ScottRating, 5 stars1 week ago
+ScottRating, 5 stars4 weeks ago

 Caleb's place was exactly as advertised. and well worth the price.
 The view out the front was fantastic and the road was very quiet.
 The house appeared to be almost new, was very clean, and had a well stocked kitchen with all the dishes and utensils we needed.
 We will definitely stay again when we return to Grand Manan.